What they say vs what they mean: relationships decoded

-The fact is that while most of us are pretty honest, sometimes we say things we don’t mean.
-We’ve chosen 8 of the most popular phrases uttered on dates and in relationships, and decoded their real meaning
+While most of us are pretty honest, sometimes we say things we don’t mean.
+We’ve chosen eight of the most popular phrases uttered on dates and in relationships, and decoded their real meaning

 1. “I’m really tired, I’m going to have to call it a night”